SaiSandeep0115/Predictive-Maintenance-System-of-Maritime-Vessel-and-Port-Logistics-Equipment/README.md

 - **Big Data Analytics**

 ### Abstract:
 This project focuses on predictive maintenance for vessel and port handling equipment.
-Utilizing various datasets from Kaggle, we developed models to predict the condition of critical components, ensuring operational efficiency and reducing downtime.
+Utilizing various datasets from Kaggle, I developed models to predict the condition of critical components, ensuring operational efficiency and reducing downtime.

 ### Datasets Source:
 Kaggle